Presymplectic geometry and Liouville sectors with corners and its monoidality: Introduction

-at infinity.
-We make our construction of the aforementioned contact vector field by utilizing Gotay's normal form theorem of the neighborhoods of $\del M \subset M$, whose details we refer readers to the proof of Theorem \ref{thm:GPS-question} in Section \ref{sec:GPS-question}.
+in the contact manifold $\del_\infty M$.
+We make our construction of the aforementioned contact vector field as a consequence of the following refinement of Gotay's neighborhood normal form theorem for $\del M \subset M$ when $\del M \cong F\times \R$ with the given hypotheses.